jorgemanrubia/solid_assert/README.md

 SolidAssert.disable_assertions
 ```

-Assertions are disabled by default.
+Assertions are disabled by default and are typically used in development mode only.
+You might want to disable them in production for performance reasons.

 Use `assert` for testing conditions.
 You can optionally provide an error message.